Skip to main content

 • Access Pleo APIs on behalf of a customer

-• Allow customers to connect their Pleo account to your application
+• Allow customers to connect their Pleo account to your integration

 • Access or modify customer data, such as expenses, employees, or accounting information